FoxInFlame/matomari/README.md

 A couple of MAL related scrapers and stuff like that.

+Please, always remember that scrapers are often not 100% stable for production, because when the layout of MAL changes, it won't work anymore.
+This can be used for small or personal projects.

 ---

 You can use matomari live from the base URL of ```http://www.foxinflame.tk/dev/matomari/api```